evanwdavis/Fun-with-Masks/README.md

 Fun-with-Masks
 ==============

-some examples of user CALayer masks in creative ways.
+some examples of using CALayer masks in creative ways.